 So I exercised my consumer rights and shopped around online.
 I checked out two or three company websites and a couple of multi-provider insurance portals (like Esurance).
 Based on wanting cost-effective comprehensive insurance coverage that provides multi-policy discounts along with good customer service, my choices came down to GEICO and All State.
 Both these companies have been advertising heavily, claiming that they could save lots of money on car insurance.
 So I went to their web sites and submitted my personal and auto information to get insurance quotes.
-Here’s what I found for my two cars:
+Here’s what I found:

 By far, GEICO have the easiest to use website, with guidance on key terms and coverage options along the way.
 After giving some personal information about where I live (all insurance is determined on this basis), I really liked their online feature that automatically obtained my vehicle and driver information from motor vehicle departments and other groups.
 This allowed me to get a faster and more accurate quote, without having to type in all my car information.
 It took me around 5 minutes to get a premium estimate (broken down by each insurance item) that I could easily customize it to see what impacts changing one or more factors would have on the premium.